John Wanamaker (1838-1922) - marketing pioneer - famously coined the phrase:

 3. Include the number 1 factor in online marketing: pricing

-It might sound incredible, but the current price is not always used as an input for marketing decisions.
-It makes sense why though when you place yourself in the marketer’s shoes.
+It might sound incredible, but the current price of a product is not always used as an input for marketing decisions.
+It makes sense when you place yourself in the marketer’s shoes.

 As a marketer, one of your tasks is adjusting bids (max.
 CPC’s) for products on Google Shopping.
 You see the performance of Product X below, for the last 7 days.
 The solid conversion rate of 5.1% prompts you to increase its bid.

-Over the last 7 days, the product’s price position changed multiple times.
+Over the previous seven days, the product’s price position changed multiple times.
 It went from 3 to 6, to 1 (cheapest in the market), back to 3.
 These changes can be due to the subject company changing the price of X, but it does not have to be.
 It could also be because the company’s competitor’s price changed, while the price of X stayed the same.

 Clearly, we are dealing with a ‘price elastic’ product here.
 Its volume is sensitive to price changes, as most high traffic products are.
 It sells like hotcakes at position 1 (15% conversion rate), barely sells at position 3 (2%), and doesn’t sell at all at price position 6.
 See the changes and accompanying conversion rates again in the graph below.